PsyChip/machina/readme.md

 ```

 ### Notes
-- It's okay to keep with cpu version of FAISS if you're using yolo nano, small or medium model
+- It's okay to stick with cpu version of FAISS if you're using yolo nano/small/medium model
 - Change ```vsize``` value depending on your chosen yolo model, you need to delete the index when
 changing vector size.
+- CUDA enabled torch is an absolute necessity for real time interference
+- Pretrained models of yolo is not so accurate on low-res streams, it's highly recommended to train
+your own model by using object images from your ```/elements``` folder

 ### Usage
 - S : snapshot, actual image from input stream